 Step 1: Find your house name and date of construction

 Inventories of historic buildings are maintained by the Ipswich Historical Commission.
 All buildings 75 years or older are considered to be historic.
 High priority buildings include those built in the First Period (1625 to 1725), Second Period (1725 to 1775) and Third Period (1775 to 1825).

 - Homeowners are responsible for making the order after confirming the date of construction and the name of builder, original owner, or other historic individual for which the house is named.

 By default, plaques for houses built after 1820 (Greek Revival, Italianate, Victorian etc.) have flat tops with no salt box house image.
-See the James Scott house plaque on the right.
+You may choose either shape or lettering for your house.

 - Standard Size: 24″ x 16″.
-Option: small (20″ x 14″)